oVirt/ovirt-site/source/feature/glustergeoreplication.html.md

 #### Gluster Geo Replication Destinations

 This entity stores the details of remote (destination) for a geo-replication setup.
+While creation of a geo-replication session if it is first time that the geo-replication session is being setup being the source and destination cluster then an entry in maintained as part of this entity.
+For further geo-replication sessions the existing entry if referred for details.

 | Column name                   | Type   | description                                                              |
 |-------------------------------|--------|--------------------------------------------------------------------------|